-23.4 WHEN TO FORESTALL The opponent should forestall play between strokes and must not forestall play after a stroke has started and before it has been played unless the issue concerns the stroke about to be played.
-By doing so, the opponent is considered to have interfered with the playing of the stroke and Law 35.1 applies.
+23.4 DISTRACTING THE STRIKER The opponent must not forestall play after a stroke has started and before it has been played unless the playing of the stroke would take the issue to be raised past its limit of claims or there is other urgent reason related to the stroke.
+Forestalling in breach of this restriction constitutes interference with the playing of a stroke and Law 35.1 applies.